padiac/padiac.github.io/notes/diffusion-delta-log-px-t-and-tweedies-formula-what-it-is-where-it-comes-from-why-it-matters.md

-> Scope: this note only addresses **nabla log p(x_t)** (the score at noise level t).
+> Scope: this note only addresses **∇log p(x_t)** (the score at noise level t).
 No classifier guidance discussion.
 No Stable Diffusion specifics.
 Focused on the core inference geometry.

 ---